Cabin 12

 The characters in Cabin 12 are loosely based on my mother and her sorority sisters.
 A few years ago, the daughter of one of Mother’s sorority sisters got in touch with me.
 At the time, I was working on the second book in my Court Reporter mystery series, set in Santa Monica, California, in 1996, and featuring Addie Henkey, court reporter.

 The Court Reporter series features two of the sorority sisters later in life.
-Vesta is a seventy-two-year-old retired Vogue model.
-Dawn enters in Book 2 as a retired medical examiner and joins forces with Vesta and Addie in solving a murder mystery.
+Vesta, inspired by my mother, is a seventy-two-year-old retired Vogue model.
+Dawn, inspired by the mother of the woman who reached out to me, enters in Book 2 as a retired medical examiner and joins forces with Vesta and Addie in solving a murder mystery.

 I’m a huge fan of classic movies.
 One of my favorites is the 1938 film The Mad Miss Manton, starring Barbara Stanwyck and James Stewart, in which Miss Manton stumbles upon a body, but when she brings the police back to the scene, the body has disappeared.
 The police think she’s playing a prank, give her a warning, and storm off.
 Miss Manton, determined to solve the case of the missing body, gets her society girlfriends together to help her find the dead man.
 When I first saw this film, I thought it would be fun to read a mystery series featuring a group of society friends or sorority sisters who solve mysteries, so I wrote one.
 I hope you enjoy reading Cabin 12 as much as I enjoyed writing it.